bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 environment.

-If you find that **some** of the characters being transmitted from the Segate Central appear as "garbage" then it may be due to crosstalk between the leads.
+If you find that **some** of the characters being transmitted from the Seagate Central appear as "garbage" then it may be due to crosstalk between the leads.
 This is where the electrical signal in one lead interferes with the signal in an adjacent lead.
 This may particularly be the case if you are typing at the time when you see the garbage characters.

-Try your best to keep the leads as physically seperate as possible.
-I accomplished this by having 4 seperate holes in the bottom of the Seagate Central and feeding a single lead through each hole.
+Try your best to keep the leads as physically separate as possible.
+I accomplished this by having 4 separate holes in the bottom of the Seagate Central and feeding a single lead through each hole.

 If **all** of the characters coming back from the unit are garbage then you